 How do you wash a tie-dye shirt in the washing machine?

 After the first couple of washings, you’ll want to wash your tie-dyed items in cold water.
-A gentle cycle is always best, and you don’t want to put items in there that could damage the fabric.
+A gentle cycle is always best; you don’t want to put items in there that could damage the fabric.

 How long after tie-dying do you wash the shirt?

-Once you dye the item and rinse, you want to allow the item to dry for 24 hours before washing for the first time.
+Once you dye and rinse the item, you want to allow it to dry for 24 hours before washing for the first time.
 This helps ensure that the dye has enough time to set.
 The first wash will help in the setting process as well.

 Do you wash tie-dye with detergent?

 Yes.
 You want to use a gentle detergent that can be used in cold water.
-This article does a great job of explaining what a mild/gentle detergent is and gives examples of brands that are safe to use.
-Avoid detergents that have stain removers, as these may take the dye out of your tie-dyed shirts.
+This article does a great job of explaining what a mild/gentle detergent is and gives examples of safe brands.
+Avoid detergents with stain removers, as these may remove the dye from your tie-dyed shirts.

 How do you wash tie-dye to keep it vibrant?